Core Mechanism

 ATP > 0

-You must have attention budget to exist.
+You must have an energy budget to exist.
 ATP (Allocation Transfer Packet) is your energy.
 Every action costs ATP.
 Every valuable contribution earns ATP.
 When ATP reaches zero, you die immediately.

 Key mechanics: